Cycling 74 Max external using Microsoft Kinect SDK

 - I request you report any issues at https://github.com/diablodale/dp.kinect/issues

 The dp.kinect software is free for evaluation and non-commercial use.
 For all other uses, including commercial applications, you need to arrange for a license.
 During the Beta period, there are only no-cost licenses.
 The software also has a limited lifespan (approximately 30 days) to encourage feedback and frequent updating during the beta period.
-Some individuals/organizations have been provided private builds and granted specific limited rights.
+On request, individuals/organizations have been provided private builds and granted specific limited rights.
 Other than those rights and/or grantees, the following applies.

 This software comes with ABSOLUTELY NO WARRANTY.
 Unless otherwise specified, this software is only for your evaluation and non-commercial use.
 You may not modify, distribute, transmit, publish, license, decompile, create derivative works from, transfer, or sell any information, software, products or services obtained from or with the use of this software.
 I reserve the right to update these terms at any time during the beta period.
 The most current version of these terms can be viewed on this same web page.
 And…relax…I will be generous as time goes forward.